-What you will come across are the modernized versions of the AK47, typically the AKM.
-A lot of people will refer to that as an AK47 as it’s the same caliber and looks very similar.
+What you will come across are the modernized versions of the AK-47, typically the AKM.
+A lot of people will refer to that as an AK-47 as it’s the same caliber and looks very similar.

 Kinda speaks for itself.
 And this is without mentioning thousands, millions of AKs given by the USSR to anyone who expressed anti-American views, lost, found, captured in fights and thus spread all across the globe, among all guerrilla fighters, 3d world militaries, gangs, etc. Not to mention jury-rigged AKs, made by terrorists virtually in their car workshops, Chinese copies, copies of other gun manufacturers.

-So you can guess where did all the AK/AKM from the Soviet Army go: into the arsenals to be used in time of need (total war and lack of other weapons), and as “gifts” to other countries which supported USSR and did need help.
+So you can guess where did all the AK/AKM from the Soviet Army go: into the arsenals to be used in the time of need (total war and lack of other weapons), and as “gifts” to other countries which supported USSR and did need help.

 So AK-74 came to the “third world weapons market” relatively late, in much smaller numbers, and the market sector for cheap as hell but a reliable weapon was already taken by millions of AKs.
 Why bother and change to more complicated, more advanced AK-74, when good old 7.62 works just as well?

-Somalian pirates and Taliban terrorists, unlike American gun fans, can’t just go and buy new gun because they like it/it is better.
+Somalian pirates and Taliban terrorists, unlike American gun fans, can’t just go and buy a new gun because they like it/it is better.
 They use what they have in their possession, AK and 7,62×39, not AK-74 and 5,45×39.
 As an addition, you have good ammo compatibility: 7,62×39 is also used by RPD/RPK machine guns, SKS carabine, a whole lot of older Soviet weapons.
-Can’t say that these guys (even some 3d world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff and there is also 7,62x54R for machine guns and rifles).
+Can’t say that these guys (even some 3d world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff and there are also 7,62x54R for machine guns and rifles).
 From this point of view, it is always better to choose the most widely used gun and caliber, so you won’t be that idiot in a war zone who ran out of ammo for his unique gun, which no one else has.

 Huge difference in power and caliber